paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 In general, you will only need the ingest script once (or infrequently, if you wise to add more documents).
 For small datasets, it is probably easier to delete the Knowledgebase index (using Kibana - see link and screenshot above), then run the Ingest script again.

-## Config
-* The starting folder (and other values) are set in _app/config/config.conf_ - please edit this or see the notes in the _app/config_ folder to customize configuration.
-This config file is shared for the ingest script, the Bot and the Application.

-## Running Local LLMs
-* The config file gives the option or running a *private* local LLM using Ollama.
-If you configure this option you will need to install Ollama and the appropriate LLM using the following notes
-    * Install Ollama as per instructions at https://github.com/ollama/ollama
-    * Install LLM using command like _ollama pull llama3.2_
-    * Start the Ollmaa Server using _ollama serve_

-# Running the Application and Bot

-The application is a UI, easier to use.
-The Bot is semi-automatic and does many of the same things, but as part of a process flow

-# Running the Server
-The scripts provide a simple server to expose a Rest API.
-To start the server (_simple_server.py_)from the app folder:
-    * _uvicorn simple_server:app --reload_
-    * Open a web browser to view the REST api on http://localhost:8001/docs

-Note that some other examples (some bots) depend on this server - but should remind you to start it if needed.

 ## Running the Bot - Excel